mxbmrp3

 After Installation

-Launch MX Bikes - the plugin will load automatically.
+Launch the game - the plugin will load automatically.
 Some elements are enabled by default and can be repositioned or configured via the settings menu.
 If nothing appears, see Troubleshooting.

 Controls